mlynch/mlynch.github.com/_posts/2014-09-24-building-startup-midwest-madison.markdown

 ## Myth #2: Fundraising takes much longer here

-This is also false...unless you are chasing Angel Groups.
-Then yes, it will take longer and your company might very well die before you ever hear a "yes" (okay, I relent!).
+This is also false, though can vary depending on who you work with and the stage you are at.

 When we [raised](http://techcrunch.com/2014/03/10/drifty-makers-of-the-ionic-mobile-framework-raise-1-million/) our $1M seed round from Arthur Ventures it was done from initial meeting to cash-in-the-bank in under a month.
 I think only the fundraising fervor on Y Combinator's demo day could beat that!